avioconsulting/mule-custom-logger/README.md

 * Tracepoints compatibility to measure request, response times and such.

 # Changes
+## 2.1.1
+* Fixes
+	- Fixed implementation to only create and register one Notification Listener.
+Duplicates were being created and registered leading to duplicate flow logs
 ## 2.1.0
 * Added
 	- Implementation to optionally compress or encrypt the payload within the logger operations